Beef And Vegetable Stir Fry

 This stir fry cooks in about the same time as needed to cook rice.
 So get some rice going on one burner and let’s make some stir fry!

-Give me all the stir fries!
-Chicken, veggies, rice!
+Give me all the stir fries like Chicken Stir Fry, and Steak Fried Rice!
 I love how easy they are to make and how you can add any vegetables you have on hand.
 Add any vegetables you have in the fridge to your stir fry.

 Here are the ingredients you need for Beef and Vegetable Stir Fry.